karan96/NLPImplementation/README.md

 3. NLTK Brown Corpus - from nltk.corpus import brown
 4. Spacy - !pip install spacy
 5. Simpsons Dataset from Kaggle
+6. WordSim GoldStandard Dataset - Download it from http://alfonseca.org/pubs/ws353simrel.tar.gz." and Unzip wordsim_similarity_goldstandard into the evaluation folder.

+# Running the Code
+python main.py

+# Output

+This projects works on finding the optimal hyperparameters set for Word2Vec and then compares it with WordSim GoldStandard True Words.
+Graphs of simialrit metrics cosine, euclidean and manhattan and iformation retrieval metrics such as map and ndcg is created after a successful execution.